 High blood pressure (hypertension) during pregnancy is classified as one of the following:

-During pregnancy, women with high blood pressure are monitored closely to make sure blood pressure is well controlled, the kidneys are functioning normally, and the fetus is growing normally.
+During pregnancy, women with high blood pressure are monitored closely to make sure blood pressure is well-controlled, the kidneys are functioning normally, and the fetus is growing normally.
 However, premature detachment of the placenta cannot be prevented or anticipated.
 Often, a baby must be delivered early to prevent stillbirth or complications due to severe high blood pressure (such as stroke) in the woman.

-For women whose blood pressure is higher than 150/100 mm Hg, treatment with antihypertensive drugs is recommended (see High Blood Pressure: Antihypertensive Drugs).
+If blood pressure is moderately high (150/100 to 180/110 mm Hg), treatment with antihypertensive drugs is recommended (see Antihypertensive Drugs).
 Treatment can reduce the risk of stroke and other complications due to very high blood pressure.

 If blood pressure is very high (180/110 mm Hg or higher), women are evaluated immediately because risk of complications for women and/or the fetus is high.
 If women wish to continue the pregnancy despite the risk, they often require several antihypertensive drugs.
 They may be hospitalized toward the end of the pregnancy.
 If their condition worsens, doctors may recommend ending the pregnancy.

 Women are taught to check their blood pressure at home.
 Doctors periodically do tests to determine how well the kidneys are functioning and ultrasonography to determine how well the fetus is growing.

 If pregnant women have moderately high or very high blood pressure, the baby is typically delivered at 38 to 39 weeks.
 It is delivered earlier if the fetus is growing slowly, the fetus is having problems, or the woman has severe preeclampsia.